hackinter/1X.CLICK/README.md

 ---

 ## License 📜
 This project is licensed under the MIT License.
-See the [LICENSE](https://github.com/hackinter/oneclick/blob/main/LICENSE) file for more details.
+For more details, see the [LICENSE](https://github.com/hackinter/oneclick/blob/main/LICENSE) file.

 ## Contributing 🤝
 We welcome contributions!
-If you would like to contribute, feel free to fork the repository and submit a pull request.
+If you'd like to contribute, you can fix the repository and submit a pull request.
 If you encounter any bugs or have suggestions, please open an issue.

 ## Contact 📧
 For any queries or issues, feel free to reach out to us: